 Battle of Lewes

-King Henry III upset the barons by repudiating changes to government agreed in the Provisions of Oxford.
-In this battle the forces of Simon de Montfort defeated Henry and Edward and took them both prisoner.
+The barons led by Simon de Montfort defeated King Henry III and Prince Edward and took them both prisoner.

 1264 (late May)

 Prince Edward managed to escape from Simon de Montfort and began rallying troops.

 A daughter, Eleanor, was born to Eleanor of Castile and Prince Edward.

 A daughter, Joan, was born to Eleanor of Castile and Prince Edward.
 She only lived a few months.